 deserves better than having his film receive such treatment.

 So here goes: A pretty well-made film, frankly.
+You must

 know the story by now, this oft-filmed tale from writer H.G.